Seyfor-CSC/JnThackaton2025/Infra Stream/AzureVirtualDesktop/Challengers/03 - Pooled Host pools.md

 Hint.: Not every service is available in every region.
 Try to use existing web apps to confirm AVD is available within your region.

+Since there are already several resources prepared in the environment, please deploy every resource in **North Europe**

 ### Cost
 In public cloud, deciding for every resource deployment should always be thought thoroughly.
 Every resource has a cost and the goal is to built cost-effective environment.
 More information can be found in the docs: